 After his Supreme Court years Thomas held a number of significant positions.
 In 2005 he was appointed to the International Court of Arbitration for Sports which is based in Lausanne, Switzerland.
 This court consists of leading attorneys and judges that hear cases that revolve around sports-related disputes involving drug violations and rules in international; sports federations.
 It also rules on cases arising from the world-class sporting competition and has global jurisdiction.
 While working for the Court of Arbitration for Sports, Thomas was appointed to the Board of Visitors at the College of William & Mary.
 He was reappointed to this position three years later in 2009.

 Thomas now works as the chief of appellate practice at Hunton & Williams and he has retired from both the College of William and Mary, and the Court of Arbitration for Sports.
 He is a trustee emeritus of the Thomas Jefferson Foundation, which owns and operates Jefferson’s home, Monticello and a Friend of the West Point Class of 1917.
 He is also a frequent lecturer around the world having presented in venues as wide-ranging at the Interim University Center in Dubrovnik, Croatia and the United States Military Academy at West Point, New York.
 He has given the commencement addresses at both the University of Virginia and the College of William & Mary.
 Thomas is the recipient of the Bailes Award from the Virginia Bar Association and in 2014, he was named distinguished Alumnus of the UVA College of Arts and Sciences.
+In 2019 he was jurist in residence at the Gonzaga University Law School in Spokane, Washington.

 In addition to his legal accomplishments, Thomas recited his own works of published poetry at Carnegie Hall.